 We make sure students get the attention they deserve by making sure none of our class sizes exceed 16 students.
 This works in tandem with our intensive, exciting and extensive teaching of singing, acting and dancing.

 Students will have weekly performance workshops, audition preparation and career development sessions.
 Every week students will take part in individual singing lessons that will develop their technique and repertoire.
 Keeping fit is an important aspect of performing at the highest level we ensure you have an excellent level of health and fitness through diagnostics, body conditioning, Pilates and nutrition sessions.

-Expert teaching staff, guest lecturers and visiting directors all ensure you continuously strive to meet your personal challenges.
+Expert teaching staff, guest lecturers and visiting directors ensure you continuously strive to meet your personal challenges.
 To help you maintain your high standards, individual progress is closely monitored.
 Regular tutorials and assessments ensure you receive continual feedback and support.

 THE FIRST YEAR

 Students focus on a broad-based core curriculum concentrating on achieving strong basic technical skills in dance, acting and singing.
 Contextual studies in anatomy, health & safety, history of musical theatre and theatre studies provide related academic content.
 In-house student productions allow for the development of artistic confidence and peer co-operation.

 The second year of the course aims to build on the core subjects with the emphasis on further strengthening and broadening of technique and integrating projects are worked on.
 Students are now focusing on developing skills and knowledge and encouraging an analytical and artistic approach to the practical and theoretical work in preparation for the graduating year.